CoLRev-Environment/search-query/docs/source/platforms/syntax_upgrade.rst

 - Old syntax versions may be only partially reconstructable.
 - The focus is ensuring the **latest/current syntax** is well covered and testable.
-- When a significant change is detected, the package encodes it as a new syntax version and provides **upgrade** paths via the IR.
+- When a significant breaking change is detected, the package encodes it as a new MAJOR version and provides **upgrade** paths via the IR.

 How Upgrades Work Internally